 Theory and practice Our practical training courses, called Eurocompetence modules, equip you with communicative and managerial skills.
 These courses will challenge you to use your theoretical and academic knowledge in a practical setting, developing the intercultural skills needed for work in trans-national networks.

-European experience All students spend at least one semester at another of the eight highly-ranked European universities in the Euroculture consortium.
+European experience All students spend at least one semester at one of the seven other highly-ranked European universities in the Euroculture consortium.

 Flexibility You can tailor the programme to prepare yourself for further study and an academic career or for other important fields of work in Europe-related areas.
-In the third semester, you choose whether to take an internship in a wide variety of fields or to follow research seminars – including perhaps at one of our partner universities in India, Japan, Mexico or the United States.
+In the third semester, you choose whether to take an internship in a wide variety of fields or to follow research seminars at one of Euroculture's universities in Europe or perhaps at one of our partner universities in India, Japan, Mexico and the United States.

 Erasmus Mundus Euroculture has been recognised by the European Commission as an Erasmus Mundus Programme of Excellence.